-Another thing to take into consideration is the aesthetic that you are looking for, if that does not fit into the price point you have set up, then you will have to change the material with something you can use to mimic the appearance you are looking for.
+Another thing to take into consideration is the aesthetic that you are looking for; if that does not fit into the price point you have set up, then you will have to change the material with something you can use to mimic the appearance you are looking for.

 Types Of Black House Siding

 Composite siding requires painting and will need to be repainted periodically over time.
 In some cases, this material can be installed pre-painted.
-Composite siding is quite durable and can have a life span of 30 or more years.
+Composite cladding is quite durable and can have a life span of 30 or more years.

 The most common metals used are aluminum or steel.
-Metal is a good material to use on a home as it can increase the fire resistance of a home and it will not rot, or rust.
-There are typically two different types of metal siding you can pick from: aluminum or steel.
+Metal is a good material to use on a home as it can increase the fire resistance of a home, and it will not rot or rust.
+There are typically two different types of metal siding you can pick from aluminum or steel.

 Aluminum house siding is a great deal easier to install due to the lightweight quality of the material.
 Steel siding typically requires a professional installation and even sealants to keep the metal from corroding.